-6.44 Parking will be designed in line with the current guidance contained within Manual for Streets and (MfS2) and Kent County Council's Parking Standards 2006 (SPG4) adopted by Gravesham Borough Council.
+6.45 Parking will be designed in line with the current guidance contained within Manual for Streets and (MfS2) and Kent County Council's Parking Standards 2006 (SPG4) adopted by Gravesham Borough Council.

-6.45 Key principles of the parking strategy includes:
+6.46 Key principles of the parking strategy includes;

 - Parking will be provided in a location that is both convenient and well overlooked.
-It should be designed to be as unobtrusive to the street scene as possible, with screening provided by the use of hedges and planting, where appropriate; - Allocated residential parking will predominantly be provided on-plot, within the plot's curtilage; - Frontage parking will be avoided along the Primary and Secondary Streets so that cars do not dominate the street scene, where this is unavoidable frontage parking will be limited to small groups of bays, with landscaping and street trees breaking up runs of parking; - Parking in front of a garage will provide space for the full length of the vehicle, plus an allowance for opening of a garage door where applicable.
-6 metres will be provided in front of garages.
+It should be designed to be as unobtrusive to the street scene as possible, with screening provided by the use of hedges and planting, where appropriate; - Allocated residential parking will predominantly be provided on-plot, within the plot's curtilage; - Frontage parking will be avoided along the Primary and Secondary Streets so that cars do not dominate the street scene, where this is unavoidable frontage parking will be limited to small groups of bays, with landscaping and street trees breaking up runs of parking; - Carports and Carports with accommodation above across driveways between dwellings used for continuity of building lines; - Parking in front of a garage or carport will provide space for the full length of the vehicle, plus an allowance for opening of a garage door where applicable.
+6 meters will be provided in front of garages and 5m in front of carports.

-6.46 The proposals take into account vehicle parking standards as set out in the current KCC parking standards 2006 (SPG4) As such, the proposed development will provide the following:
+6.47 The proposals take into account vehicle parking standards as set out in Kent County Council's parking standards SPD 2006 (SPG4).
+As such, the proposed development will provide the following: